 Holders of ADSs do not have the same rights as our registered shareholders.
 As a holder of the ADSs, you will not have any direct right to attend general meetings of our shareholders or to cast any votes at such meetings.
 You will only be able to exercise the voting rights that are carried by the underlying Class A ordinary shares represented by your ADSs indirectly in accordance with the provisions of the deposit agreement.
 Under the deposit agreement, you may vote only by giving voting instructions to the depositary.
 Upon receipt of your voting instructions, the depositary will try, as far as is practicable, to vote the underlying Class A ordinary shares represented by your ADSs in accordance with your instructions.
-If we ask for your instructions, the nupon receipt of your voting instructions, the depositary will try to vote the underlying Class A ordinary shares represented by your instructions, the depositary may still vote in accordance with instructions you give, but it is not required to do so.
+If we ask for your instructions, then upon receipt of your voting instructions, the depositary to ask for your instructions.
+If we do not instruct the depositary to ask for your instructions, the depositary shares represented by your ADSs in accordance with these instructions.
+If we do not instruct the depositary to ask for your instructions, the depositary may still vote in accordance with instructions you give, but it is not required to do so.
 You will not be able to directly exercise your right to vote with respect to the underlying Class A ordinary shares represented by your ADSs unless you withdraw such ordinary shares and become the registered holder of such shares prior to the record date for the general meeting.